‘We got a million of ’em’

 Even The Dude’s family had family jokes.
 I don’t remember his mom telling any jokes, but his dad did.
 Dude’s Dad was a doctor, so he specialized in medical humor.
 Here’s one I remember him telling (and telling more than once).

-There was this man who was diagnosed with a horrible contagious disease requiring complete isolation — and a special diet.
-His doctor tells the guy that the only thing he’ll be able to eat is flounder.
-“Flounder?” asks the sick guy.
+There was this man who was diagnosed with a horrible contagious disease.
+His doctor tells the guy he’s putting him on a special diet, and that the only thing he’ll be able to eat is flounder.
+“Flounder?” asks the super-contagious super-sick guy.
 “Will eating flounder help?”
 “Who knows?” says the doctor.
 “But it’s the only thing we can slip under the door.”

 Okay.
 Brace yourselves.
 Because The Dude’s Dad wasn’t just a doctor, he was a urologist.
 So he had urology jokes.
 I kid you not.
 Here’s his favorite: